Bernie Sanders backs Jessica Cisneros and her promises to Texas' working class

 The event showcased Cisneros' strong union backing from the Texas AFL-CIO, which represents 235,000 members of the working class in Texas and focuses on "organizing change in Black and Hispanic communities."

+Progressive Democratic Congressional candidate Jessica Cisneros speaks with supporters gathered at a nearby polling location after a campaign rally on May 20, 2022 in San Antonio, Texas.
+Sen. Bernie Sanders (I-VT) travelled to Texas to campaign for f

-The AFL-CIO kept the excitement high at the event, with one member declaring, "I've had two abortions and I'm proud of it."
+The AFL-CIO kept the excitement high at the event.
+One supporter who introduced Cisneros said, "I've had two abortions and I'm proud of it."
 Another reminded the crowd that Cisneros, an immigration attorney, has a heart for the working class and immigrants because her parents are working-class immigrants.

 As she approached the stage, Cisneros supporters chanted her name, and she applauded them for forcing a runoff election against incumbent Rep. Henry Cuellar, whom she is challenging for the Democratic nomination for Congress this week.